 - Want to join or renew your membership?
 Simply complete and return a club membership form, which can be downloaded here or from the downloads page.
 The membership fee is still only €45.
 (This includes affiliation and insurance from

-- Please note that the usual starting time for Grade C walks is now 9.00 am, and for Grade B walks is now 8.45 am, but will be confirmed by email.
+- Please note that the usual starting time for Grade C walks is 9.00 am, and for Grade B walks is 8.45 am, but will be confirmed by email.
 Only registered club members who have completed a minimum of two Grade C walks may participate in Grade B walks.

 - Membership, disclaimer, incident report and other forms are now available as .PDF or .DOC files from the Downloads page.
 Walk lists for Sunday walks and Saturday low-level walks are also available as .PDF files.

 - Only registered club members should participate on Grade A or Grade B walks.
 Beginners or inexperienced hillwalkers should commence with Grade C walks.
 A member shall complete a minimum of two Grade C walks before embarking on a Grade B walk.
 Please see the club rules page.

 - It's very important that proper gear is used for hillwalking; strong boots, waterproof jacket, packed lunch, bottle of water, change of clothing, hat and gloves for winter walking.
 No jeans or trainers.
 Please see the equipment page.

-- To cut down on travel expenses, members mostly car-pool from the main meeting point at the Car Park outside Maxi Zoo in Midleton.
+- To cut down on travel expenses, members mostly car-pool from the main meeting point.
 The normal practice is €5 per passenger for short journeys (up to 50 miles) and €10 for medium journeys (50 miles +).
 This applies to A/B/C walks.